ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 1. Download the installer.
 2. Download the Pull Secret.
 3. Download the Red Hat Enterprise Linux CoreOS (RHEL CoreOS) OVA image or download the OVA by using the following code.
-Replace the x in 4.x and in 4.x.3 with the current Red Hat OpenShift version, for example, 4.7.
+Replace 4.x and 4.x.3 with the current Red Hat OpenShift version, for example, 4.7.
    `curl -O https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.x/latest/rhcos-4.x.3-x86_64-vmware.x86_64.ova`
 4. Download the command-line tools if you want to run the commands from a desktop or outside Bastion host.

-## Downloading RHEL 7.6 ISO
+## Downloading RHEL 8.0 ISO
 {: #openshift-runbook-runbook-prereq-downloadiso}

 Download the ISO image for the bastion host.

-1. Go to the Red Hat [Product Downloads](https://access.redhat.com/downloads){: external} page.
+1. Go to the Red Hat [Product downloads](https://access.redhat.com/downloads){: external} page.
-2. Click **RHEL 7.x Release** and select the 7.6 version.
+2. Click **RHEL 8.x Release** and select the 8.x version.
 3. Download the source ISO images.
-4. The ISO file name is `rhel-server-7.6-x86_64-dvd.iso`.
+4. The ISO file name is `rhel-8.x-x86_64-dvd.iso`.

 ## vCenter Server instance details
 {: #openshift-runbook-runbook-prereq-cloud}